gregdan3/gregdan3.github.io/pages/toki-pona/sona/interjections.md

 </details>

-You're playing Minecraft!
+You're playing Minecraft with some friends!
+You just started a new world, got yourself a hut put together, and now you're looking for lots of resources to get your building ideas started.
+One friend puts together a plan for who does what, and tells you what to do:

-> [mi tu li tawa nasin kasi. sina o tawa ma anpa.]{.tokipona}
+> [mi tu li alasa e kulupu pi kasi suli. sina o tawa ma anpa.]{.tokipona}
 >
 > > [sona]{.tokipona}

 <details><summary> See Translation! </summary>

-1: Myself and two others are going to the forest.
+1: We're going to look for a jungle.
 You'll head to the cave.

 2: Understood!

 </details>

-Your friend said...
+You're playing VRChat with a group of friends you've come to know and love over the past few months!
+At the end of this most recent meetup, everyone piles together in front of a beautiful landscape in game, and the meetup host says to the crowd as they prepare to take a picture:

 > [jan ale o lukin! mi pali e sitelen kulupu, o mu!]{.tokipona}
 >